llpeterson/congestion/qos.md

 assurances can ask the network for them.
 The network may then respond by providing an assurance that it will do better or perhaps by saying that it cannot promise anything better at the moment.
-Note that such a service model is a superset of the current model: Applications that are happy with best-effort service should be able to use the new service model; their requirements are just less stringent.
+Note that such a service model is a superset of the original model: Applications that are happy with best-effort service should be able to use the new service model; their requirements are just less stringent.
 This implies that the network will treat some packets differently from others—something that is not done in the best-effort model.
 A network that can provide these different levels of service is often said to support quality of service (QoS).

-At this point, you might be thinking "Hold on.
-Doesn't the Internet already support real-time applications?"
-Most of us have tried some sort of Internet telephony application such as Skype at this point, and it seems to work OK.
-The reason for this, in part, is because best-effort service is often quite good.
-(Skype in particular also does a number of clever things to try to deal with lack of QoS in the Internet.)
-The key word here is "often."
-If you want a service that is *reliably* good enough for your real-time applications, then best-effort—which by definition makes no assurances—won't be sufficient.
-We'll return later to the topic of just how necessary QoS really is.

 ## Application Requirements